Reviewed by Heather Cashell, LCSW

 Understanding The Options For Professional Help

 Before looking for the right mental health professional to work with, it's important to understand the different types of professionals that are out there.
-Terms like therapist and counselor are often interchanged, but there are different professionals who have different specialties.
-This impacts the services that they are able to offer you.
+Terms like therapist and counselor are often interchanged, but different professionals have different specialties.
+This impacts the services that they can offer you.

-For example, a psychologist is someone who is able to provide different forms of therapy for treatment.
+For example, a psychologist is someone who can provide different forms of therapy for treatment.
 One of the most common types of therapy that people recognize is psychotherapy, which is also known as talk therapy.
 There are many different specialties that psychologists can have, or they can work with anyone in the general public.

 Another example of a mental health professional that you may want to work with for ADHD is a psychiatrist.
 It's not uncommon for people to mix up psychologists and psychiatrists, thinking that they provide the same services.
 However, while the names sound similar, they are different professions.
-A psychiatrist is a medical doctor who is able to write prescriptions for medication.
+A psychiatrist is a medical doctor who can write prescriptions for medication.
 Psychologists do not have this ability.
-While there are some psychiatrists who also provide therapy services, the majority of them tend to stick to the medical side of mental health.
+While some psychiatrists also provide therapy services, the majority of them tend to stick to the medical side of mental health.

 Because these professionals are experts in different areas, many people find it helpful to work with both a psychologist and a psychiatrist.
-There are also mental health offices that provide access to both types of professionals.
-For example, if you're working with a psychologist and going to therapy, they may have access to a psychiatrist who is able to work with you if you and your therapist feel that medicine is a good form of treatment for your specific situation.
 This is why finding help isn't as easy as just searching for an ADHD psychiatrist near me.
-It's important for you to understand what type of help you're looking for in order to get started.
+You need to understand what type of help you're looking for to get started.